tsherif/gl-utils/README.md

 glUtils
 ========

-glUtils is a bare-bones WebGL library abscracting away the more common boilerplate WebGL code, while still allowing one to use the API directly.
+glUtils is a bare-bones WebGL library abstracting away the more common boilerplate WebGL code, while still allowing one to use the API directly.

 glUtils was used in some of [my WebGL experiments](http://tareksherif.ca/#experiments).